niko1499/Lidar_Utility/README.md

 - /PCL_testspace: A place to test C++ PCL code before trying to integrate it into a ROS node.

 ## Parameters overview
 There are three parameters that all the nodes in this project have.
 They are: subscriber, publisher, and mode.
 Others may exist but at a minimum all the nodes have these.
+Note that when using the master_launcher launch files all parameters will need to be set and defaults can't be used.
+This is the prefered method for launching this project as it would be unreasonable to launch all these nodes in seperate terminals.

-subscriber: sets subsccriber, if one isn't specified a default will be used as defined in the cpp file
+subscriber: sets subsccriber, if one isn't specified a default will be used as defined in the cpp file.

-publisher: sets publisher, if one isn't specified a default will be used as defined in the cpp file
+publisher: sets publisher, if one isn't specified a default will be used as defined in the cpp file.
+If the node has multiple publishers the paramater will be used as a prefix for other automatically named topics.

-mode: sets mode, if one isn't specified a default will be used as defined in the cpp file For ease of use the mode can be set by a capital letter, lower case letter, or lowercase single word.
+mode: sets mode, if one isn't specified a default will be used as defined in the cpp file Check the cpp file for valid modes.
-Modes are typically things like filtered vs unfiltered, radial vs statistical ect...
-Look at the cpp file for a node to see available modes.

-to set a parameter at launch include the arguement: ```parameter_name:="your_setting"``` to set a parameter in a launch file see this [ROS documentation]()
+to set a parameter at launch include the arguement: ```parameter_name:="your_setting"``` to set a parameter in a launch file see this [ROS documentation](http://wiki.ros.org/roslaunch/) or se master.launch for examples.